victorsolaya/Multiselect_Records_PCF/README.md

 12. Amount of records to be shown as maximum (optional) -> This will set the amount of records your list will show.
 By default is going to be 50, but you can set as much as you want.

+13. Read-only Tags (optional) -> This will make the tags stop opening the lookup values.

 ## Filter section

 This is a quite important section because this will allow us to not retrieve all the data from an entity.